jrueb/Probestation/README.md

 ```
 yum install rh-python35 git
 ```
-Then you can load the python 3.5 environment
+Then you can load the `python3` environment
 ```
 source /opt/rh/rh-python35/enable
 ```
-and upgrade pip to the latest version
+and upgrade `pip` to the latest version
 ```
 pip3 install --upgrade pip
 ```